Plumsail/actions/source/flow/how-tos/sharepoint/get-template-using-power-shell.rst

 Connect-PnPOnline -Url https://mycompany.sharepoint.com/sites/mysite

-There are 2 availbel commands to get a template:
+There are 2 available commands to get a template:

 Get-PnPProvisioningTemplate and Get-PnPProvisioningTemplateFromGallery